Avalanches in Routt County spark warnings amid weeklong snow storms

 The closest avalanche sighting reported to the Colorado Avalanche Information Center occurred Sunday on Buffalo Pass, according to Becs Hodgetts, a forecaster with the organization.
 A group of skiers triggered the slide on a northern-facing slope, but all of the skiers managed to get out safely.

-As of Wednesday, the avalanche danger for the Steamboat and Flat Tops Wilderness areas was moderate and should remain at that level for the near future, according to Brian Lazar, deputy director of the Avalanche Information Center.
+As of Wednesday, the avalanche danger for Steamboat and the Flat Tops Wilderness Area was moderate and should remain at that level for the near future, according to Brian Lazar, deputy director of the Avalanche Information Center.
 A persistent layer of weak snow and wind-loaded slabs pose the primary danger for triggering avalanches, he said.

 This comes after recent snowfall and heavy winds over the weekend and on Monday.
 North- and east-facing slopes are the most dangerous for avalanches following the storm, Lazar said.